shimniok/diyrovers/README.md

 `Blinky/` is an LED blinky demo; it blinks LED2 on the LPCXpresso board

+`Servo/` is a demo of hardware pwm for controlling servos on the LPCXpresso board.

 `Servo_Test/` tests basic servo library with mbed SDK, exported from mbed.org for Code Sourcery g++ Lite

 `datasheets/` contains datasheets for LPCXpresso, LPC1769